 Working to preserve public lands and waters

-We advocate for the protection of public lands and waters, including by working with lawmakers to give these places special status as wilderness or national monuments, fighting against development in sensitive areas and defending important conservation laws already on the books.
+In this work, The Wilderness Society centers the needs of those who live closest to, and are most dependent on, public lands and waters, as well as those who have been disproportionately burdened by nature loss and lack of access to the benefits of nature.
+The organization works with communities, tribes, regional partners and lawmakers to give these places special status like wilderness or national monuments, fighting against development in sensitive areas and defending important conservation laws already on the books

 Protecting 30% of U.S. lands and waters by 2030 to meet environmental challenges

 The goal of the 30 x 30 movement is to address the devastating loss of nature across the globe.
 In approximately the last 20 years, we’ve lost 1.2 million square miles of wild land worldwide—about the same as the total area of India.
 If development and destruction continue at that rate, scientists say there will be no truly wild places left without human disturbance in less than a century.
 This loss of nature affects our sources of clean air and water as well as the places we recreate.
 It also means fewer places to act as refuge for people and wildlife struggling to adapt to climate change.
 Additionally, this trend is hurting our ability to combat climate change itself, as forests and other landscapes with a great capacity to absorb greenhouse gas emissions are being wiped out.